anakinsolo/backend-webapp-php/README.md

 ### /invoices
 This will return the total invoices, total invoice amount for each unique week of November 2020, and the changes between them

-### /new
+### /
-This will redirect to a form, where you can create an order with a description.
-Or use sample request to create an order for a MacBook Pro with a broken screen
+Homepage, this contains a form to create new order with a description for defect